-(Mandatory provisions to be incorporated - The Local Authorities (Standing Orders) Regulations 2001 Schedule I Part II)
+(Mandatory provisions to be incorporated - The Local Authorities (Standing Orders) Regulations 2001(as amended) Schedule I Part II)

-In this Part -
+1. In this Part:

-"the 1989 Act" means the Local Government and Housing Act 1989;

-"the 2000 Act" means the Local Government Act 2000;

-"disciplinary action" has the same meaning as in the Local Authorities (Standing Orders) (England) Regulations 2001;

-"Executive" and "Executive Leader" have the same meaning as in Part II of the 2000 Act; "member of staff" means a person appointed to or holding a paid office or employment under the authority; and

-"Proper Officer" means an Officer appointed by the authority for the purposes of the provisions in this Part.
+- "the 1989 Act" means the Local Government and Housing Act 1989: - "the 2000 Act" means the Local Government Act 2000; - "disciplinary action" has the same meaning as in the Local Authorities (Standing Orders) (England) Regulations 2001 (as amended); - "executive" and "executive leader" have the same meaning as in Part II of the 2000 Act; - "member of staff" means a person appointed to or holding a paid office or employment under the authority; and - "proper officer" means an officer appointed by the authority for the purposes of the provisions in this Part.

+Appointment and Dismissal of Staff